 BSC (Hons) DipArch (UEL) RIBA

-While still in the practice’s London office, Julian was responsible for Vicarage Gate House, an exclusive residential project in Kensington, and the rooftop spa extension and interior fit-out for the Four Seasons Hotel on Park Lane.
-Prior to that Julian gained wide-ranging experience on a variety of the practice’s projects such as the Leathersellers' Hall interiors, Selfridges & Co Oxford Street, 60 Threadneedle Street, the Royal Lancaster Hotel and the planning stages of 5 Aldermanbury Square.
-He was also involved in the competition stages for St Martin-in-the-Fields and The Heart of Doha in Qatar.
+Julian previously led the design of notable projects such as Vicarage Gate House, an exclusive residential development in Kensington.
+He also played a key role in the expansion of the Four Seasons Hotel on Park Lane, overseeing the rooftop spa extension and interior fit-out.
+Julian's experience with Eric Parry Architects encompasses diverse projects, including Leathersellers' Hall interiors, Selfridges & Co on Oxford Street, 60 Threadneedle Street, the Royal Lancaster Hotel, and the planning stages of 5 Aldermanbury Square.
+He has also made contributions to competition stages for significant projects like St Martin-in-the-Fields and The Heart of Doha in Qatar.

-He is a registered architect in the UK and a Chartered Member of the Royal Institute of British Architects.
+Julian Ogiwara is a registered architect with the ARB in the UK and is a Chartered Member of the Royal Institute of British Architects (RIBA).